MicrosoftDocs/fabric-docs/docs/get-started/onelake-data-hub.md

 ## Find items in the data items list

 The data items list displays all the data items you have access to.
 To shorten the list, you can filter by keyword or data-item type using the filters at the top of the list.
+If you select the name of an item, you are taken to the item's details page.
+If you hover over an item, you'll see three dots that open the options menu when you select them.

 :::image type="content" source="./media/onelake-data-hub/onelake-data-hub-data-items-list.png" alt-text="Screenshot of the OneLake data hub data items list." lightbox="./media/onelake-data-hub/onelake-data-hub-data-items-list.png":::